 Justin Bieber Didn’t Want To Steal Selena Gomez’s Spotlight By Attending Billboard Event

-Selena Gomez and Justin Bieber are back on again, so why didn’t the ‘Sorry’ singer attend the Billboard Women In Music event that honored Selena on Nov.
-30?
+Justin Bieber is back with Selena Gomez, so why didn’t he attend her ‘Billboard’ Women In Music event?
 HollywoodLife.com has the EXCLUSIVE scoop!

 Selena Gomez, 25, was honored at Billboard‘s Women In Music event on Nov.
 30, and her touching speech about her friend and kidney donor Francia Raisa, 29, brought us all to tears.
 But while the “Wolves” singer attended the annual dinner and awards ceremony with a close loved one, another important person in her life was noticeably absent from the special event.
 Justin Bieber, 23, didn’t attend the big night where Selena was awarded Woman Of The Year, but that choice to stay home was a deliberate one.